-E. Side-
+E. Side-lying bent knee hip abduction

-Patient lies on side with knees bent Clam Shell.
-Then keeping both muscles of the core and the top leg.

-to rotate at the hip.
+Patient lies on side with knees bent same start position as Side-Lying Clam Shell.
+Then keeping both knees bent at 90°, tighten the muscles of the core and the top leg.
+Raise the top leg, and be sure not to rotate at the hip.
 When lowering the leg, the knee and foot/ankle should make contact with the lower leg at the same time.
 Perform first without resistance and then add Theraband to increase difficulty.